skooter500/GP-2018-2019/README.md

 ![Sketch](images/p32.png)

-Make something colourful and spirally and share it in the #generativeart channel on dischord.
+Make something colourful and spirally and share it in the #generativeart channel on discord.

 # Week 5
 ## Lecture - More loops